lnis-uofu/OpenFPGA/docs/source/tutorials/arch_modeling/open_cell_libraries_tutorial.rst

 Clone Skywater PDK into OpenFPGA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We will be using the open-source Skywater Processor Development Kit to aid us in creating our circuit model.
+We will be using the open-source Skywater PDK to aid us in creating our circuit model.
 We start by cloning the Skywater PDK github repository into the OpenFPGA root directory.
 Run the following command in the root directory of OpenFPGA:

 .. code-block:: bash